 “If it doesn’t spread, it’s dead” is actually the subtitle of a book Henry co-wrote some years ago, called Spreadable Media.
 Henry hates the term “viral” — he believes that things don’t get shared online just because of some virus-like infection but rather because of individual agency.
 We decide what we like, and we pass on things that we like to our friends, both to connect with them and also to showcase our own personality to them.

-Henry is also very particular about the difference between participation and interactivity.
+During his LOUD sessions across campuses, Henry has also been speaking a lot about the difference between participation and interactivity.
 Interactivity is what we do with gadgets.
 We press a button something happens.
 But participation involves agency and choice.
 In today’s world, as Henry notes, people don’t just consume and produce content but they also have a civic imagination and imagine a better world, especially young people.
 The tools they use for this imagination are often components of popular culture, such as The Hunger Games and its three-finger salute.
 So Vishavjit Singh, a Sikh in New York, dresses as Captain America and talks to people on the subway about what it means to be on the receiving end of racism and intolerance.